sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/04-reading-files.md

 1. Create a **PR** (**pull request**) and use the provided content in the template to start it.
 2. Respond to your peers and comment on their work too.
+    - Peers: Respond to any questions, concerns, or triumphs noted in their PR description.
 3. Submit the PR link in Moodle, when you're ready.
     <p class="warning">Make sure that your repo is set to being Public.</p>